ckzhang981/Prototype-with-GenAI/README.md

 # Does the code work?
 If not, what's broken.

 Yes.
 The code is currently working in someway, but with much less features.
+However, these is something not work, like the sending email feature.
+It will cause error since there is not database or any sort of server, but it won't result the code crush.

 # How is the code better than what the team currently has?